haosulab/ManiSkill2-SPA/transportnets/README.md

 python -m mani_skill2.utils.download_demo AssemblingKits-v0 -o demos
 ```

-These demonstrations are simply used to generate the initial RGBD images of the assembly kit and the initial and goal poses.
+These demonstrations are simply used to generate the initial RGBD images of the assembly kit and the initial and goal poses (the actions of transporter networks)

 Once the demos are saved to a local `demos` folder, run the following to generate a training and test dataset